USAFA-ECE/ece281-book/README.md

 Making updates to the content can be as simple as adding/editing the Markdown or Jupyter Book YAML files and pushing to `main`.
 No depenedencies needed!

+**BUT** you should source a virtual `env/` and execute `pre-commit install`.
+Also, the VS Code **MyST-Markdown** extension is super handy for previews.

 #### Preview site before you push

+If you use VS Code and the **MyST-Markdown** extension then most everything should render well enough for a preview.

 If you want to build the site locally, you need to install Jupyter Book.
 This requires Python 3.9 or higher, which you should run in a virtual environment.